City of Louisville, CO

 New requirements include:

-• Fencing.
-Fencing within 5 feet of the home or commercial building must be Class A per ASTM E84 standard meaning it has a Flame Spread Index of 25 or less or use an ignition resistant material such as metal, masonry, or stone.
+- Fencing.
+Fencing within 5 feet of the home or commercial building must be fire and ignition resistant with a Class A rating (ASTM E84 or UL 723).
+Treated building materials will not be allowed unless the treatment is rated to maintain its Class A rating for the life of the material without reapplication.
+Or use an ignition resistant material such as metal, masonry, or stone.

-• Decks.
-Deck surfaces and railings must be Class A per ASTM E84, standard meaning it has a Flame Spread Index of 25 or less.
+- Decks.
+Deck surfaces and railings shall be fire and ignition resistant with a maximum flame spread rating of 25 Class A rating (ASTM E84 or UL 723).
+Treated building materials will not be allowed unless the treatment is rated to maintain its Class A rating for the life of the material without reapplication.
 Metal railings are acceptable.
 Areas below decks 6 feet or lower to the ground must also be covered with gravel placed over 6 mil plastic, or concrete slab to prevent growth of vegetation.

-• Siding and eave materials.
-Siding and eave material must be either cementitious siding (e.g. James Hardie Siding, Nichiha fiber cement), stone, or stucco, or any composite material Class A per ASTM E84 standard meaning it has a Flame Spread Index of 25 or less.
+- Siding and eave materials.
+Siding and eave material must be either cementitious siding (e.g. James Hardie Siding, Nichiha fiber cement), stone, or stucco, or any composite material Class A per ASTM E84 standard.
+Treated building materials will not be allowed unless the treatment is rated to maintain its Class A rating for the life of the material without reapplication.

 What you need to know as a contractor